 Tip 5: An ozone machine is effective, but must be well ventilated

-Ozone (O3) will cause pulmonary fibrosis and is also a kind of automobile exhaust gas.
-Using an ozone machine to clean fruits and vegetables should be done in a thoroughly ventilated environment, or at best only done outdoors.
+Ozone (O3) can cause pulmonary fibrosis and it is also a kind of automobile exhaust gas.
+Using an ozone machine to clean fruits and vegetables should be done in a thoroughly ventilated environment, or at least only done outdoors.
 Make sure that ozone does not accumulate and harm your body.
-Negative ion air purifiers also emit ozone, which can harm the human body.
+Negative ion air purifiers also emit ozone, which can have harmful effects on the human body.